 Fusing the images without ghosting removal.
 People are always on the move in a busy train station!
-Without correction, ghosting always occurs with multiples exposures The detailed process illustrates a special procedure.
-It attempts to predict movement within the bracketing in order to remove the ghosting more accurately.
-New in version 4 are the intelligent settings for life forms, landscape, architecture and sports.
-The "Life forms" corrector is perfect here.
+Without correction, ghosting always occurs with multiples exposures.

+A special procedure is the detailed forecast: It tries to predict movements within the exposure series and thus remove the ghost images more specifically.
+In addition, the intelligent coordination is adapted to living creatures, landscape, architecture and sport.
+Here the correction with the setting "creature" works perfectly.